Anxiety Management Strategies

 - Chewing e.g. a chewy tube/pendant, dried fruit

-When students with autism experience anxiety, it is often difficult for them to communicate how they are feeling.
-Visual communication supports not only assist the pre-verbal/non-verbal student, but also assist the very articulate students who cannot communicate easily when stressed.
+When autistic students experience anxiety, it is often difficult for them to communicate how they are feeling.
+Visual communication supports not only assist the pre-verbal/non-verbal student, but also assist those students who cannot communicate easily when stressed.
 The supports remove the need to communicate verbally and ensure that the student has a way of conveying anxiety.

 - It is critical to teach the use of these visual supports when the student is calm rather than waiting until he/she is in an anxious state.

 - The use of the supports will have to be first taught in a one-to-one setting before generalised to the real setting of the classroom.

 - Emotion thermometers: these can come in a number of formats; some use numbers to rate emotions while others use colours, words or symbols.
 It is important to choose the format which the student can best relate to.
 The thermometer is usually printed and laminated and kept on the student’s desk or in pocket/schoolbag.
 The student then uses this to indicate if he/she is becoming anxious.
 Depending on the level of anxiety indicated, the assistant or teacher gives the student access to an appropriate calming strategy.
 See the video and downloadable resource.

 - Calm tokens: the student can use a calm token to request a calm break.
 The number of tokens available to the student each day can be limited but ensure an adequate number is provided to meet his/her needs and increase the number of tokens available on more challenging days.
 See Sensory Resource video and downloadable resource.

 - Self-regulation prompt cards: The student can be given a card with options for calming activities to remind him/her what to do when feeling anxious.
 Link to video and downloadable resource.

 Stress kits are individualised kits containing resources which are calming for the student.
 The contents of the kit will depend on the specific needs and preferences of the student.
 Some examples include: